 Jellyfin Media Server offers a free, open-source platform for organizing and streaming your movies, music, and more.
 Unlike Plex or other proprietary alternatives, Jellyfin has no subscription fees, tracking, or data collection.
 The platform streams across devices (desktop, mobile, smart TVs), supports extensive media formats without constant transcoding, and extends functionality through plugins for metadata, subtitles, and more.

-This guide covers installing Jellyfin Media Server on Ubuntu, importing the official repository, configuring file permissions with ACL, and optionally securing remote access through reverse proxies and SSL certificates.
-You’ll learn the complete setup process from initial installation to a production-ready streaming server.
+This guide walks through installing Jellyfin Media Server on Ubuntu using the official repository, configuring file permissions with ACL for media access, and optionally securing remote access through Apache or Nginx reverse proxies with SSL certificates.
+By the end, you’ll have a production-ready streaming server accessible from any device on your network or remotely via HTTPS.

 Import Jellyfin APT Repository on Ubuntu